-SkyView HDX displays record and store flight information in several datalogs which can be exported for analysis by the owner, and a high-resolution datalog which can is used by Dynon Avionics for troubleshooting.
-To configure the data recording rate and other parameters of the datalog, refer to the SkyView Classic / SE / HDX System Installation Guide.
+SkyView HDX displays record and store flight information in several datalogs which can be exported for analysis by the owner, and a high-resolution datalog which can be used by Dynon for troubleshooting.
+To configure the data recording rate and other parameters of the datalog, see the SkyView System Installation Guide or the SkyView HDX System Installation Manual (Certified).